 He completed the Startup Leadership Program, a highly selective, 80-hour, 6-month training program for outstanding founders and innovators.
 He brings his business acumen to the company as well as his systems analysis, problem solving, and creative skills.
-In December, David will earn his Masters in Accounting and MBA at UIC’s Liautaud School of Business, with a focus in business analytics.
+David recently graduated with his Masters in Accounting and MBA at UIC’s Liautaud School of Business, with a focus in business analytics.
 He will also be sitting for the CPA over the next four months.

 In his free time he sings in a punk band, fixes cars, and spoils his cat Polly.

 Ben Kolak, Filmmaker

 For over 10 years, Ben Kolak has worked as a cinematographer, editor, producer, and director.
 Ben is also a FAA-licensed UAV/Drone pilot.
 He enjoys collaborating with small teams on projects designed to encourage social good.
 Ben’s work has appeared in The New York Times, NPR, PBS, Univision, Al-Jazeera, Vice, Fusion, Euronews, and Netflix.
 In addition, he has shot and edited strategic videos for clients including The University of Chicago, Code for America, Chicago Humanities Festival and The Joyce Foundation.
 He also frequently collaborates with contemporary artists on moving image projects.